ibm-cloud-docs/containers/ts-worker-ssh-fail.md

-    You can use the `**kubectl cp**` command to get logs or other files from a worker node.
+    You can use the **`kubectl cp`** command to get logs or other files from a worker node.
 The following example gets the `/var/log/syslog` file.

     ```sh
-    kubectl cp default/debug-${NODE}:/host/var/log/syslog ./syslog
+    kubectl cp --retries 20 default/debug-${NODE}:/host/var/log/syslog ./syslog
     ```
     {: pre}